nmathewson/walking-onions-wip/specs/01-intro.md

 ### Related proposals

-The following proposals are not part of the Walking Onions proposal, but they are written at the same time, are either helpful or necessary for its implementation.
+The following proposals are not part of the Walking Onions proposal, but they were written at the same time, and are either helpful or necessary for its implementation.

 318-limit-protovers.md restricts the allowed version numbers for